Theuri0411/S-D-I/README.md

-# S-D-I Creating a search box, diamond & heart using CSS
+# S-D-I Small projects using CSS